 In May 2019, the GASB issued GASB Statement No. 91, Conduit Debt Obligations.
-The objective of this Statement is to standardize the reporting of conduit debt obligations by issuers by clarifying the existing definition of conduit debt obligation, among other matters.
-As amended, the provisions of this Statement are effective for financial reporting periods beginning after December 15, 2021 (fiscal year 2023).
-The Town is currently evaluating whether adoption will have a material impact on the financial statements.
+The objective of this Statement was to standardize the reporting of conduit debt obligations by issuers by clarifying the existing definition of conduit debt obligation, among other matters.
+As amended, the provisions of this Statement became effective for financial reporting periods beginning after December 15, 2021 (fiscal year 2023).
+The adoption of this standard did not have a material impact on the Town's financial statements.

 In March 2020, the GASB issued GASB Statement No. 94, Public-Private and Public-Public Partnerships and Availability Payment Arrangements.
-The objective of this Statement is to improve financial reporting by addressing issues related to public-private and public-public partnership arrangements.
-The provisions of this Statement are effective for financial reporting periods beginning after June 15, 2022 (fiscal year 2023).
-The Town is currently evaluating whether adoption will have a material impact on the financial statements.
+The objective of this Statement was to improve financial reporting by addressing issues related to public-private and public-public partnership arrangements.
+The provisions of this Statement became effective for financial reporting periods beginning after June 15, 2022 (fiscal year 2023).
+The adoption of this standard did not have a material impact on the Town's financial statements.

 In May 2020, the GASB issued GASB Statement No. 96, Subscription-Based Information Technology Arrangements.
-The objective of this Statement is to address accounting for subscription-based information technology arrangements to government end users based on the standards established in Statement No. 87, as amended.
-The provisions of this Statement are effective for financial reporting periods beginning after June 15, 2022 (fiscal year 2023).
-The Town is currently evaluating whether adoption will have a material impact on the financial statements.
+The objective of this Statement was to address accounting for subscription-based information technology arrangements to government end users based on the standards established in Statement No. 87, as amended.
+The provisions of this Statement became effective for financial reporting periods beginning after June 15, 2022 (fiscal year 2023).
+The adoption of this standard did not have a material impact on the Town's financial statements.